 U.S. Marshals looking for dangerous suspect, possibly in the Texoma area

-U.S. Marshals looking for dangerous suspect, possibly in the Tex - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - LAWTON, Ok The U.S. Marshals are searching for a man accused of killing a woman and believe he may be in the Texoma area.
+WICHITA FALLS, Tx The U.S. Marshals are searching for a man accused of killing a woman and believe he may be in the Texoma area.
+Anthony Keith Graziano is wanted by the Marshals for assault with a deadly weapon and possession of a firearm after a felony.

 Comments